-By setting the PWR_UP bit in the CONFIG register to 1, the RF Transceiver enters standby-I mode.
+By setting the PWR\UP bit in the CONFIG register to 1, the device enters standby-I mode.
 Standby-I mode is used to minimize average current consumption while maintaining short start up times.
-Change to the active mode only happens if the rfce bit is enabled and when it is not enabled, the RF Transceiver returns to standby-I mode from both the TX and RX modes.
+In this mode part of the crystal oscillator is active.
+When rfce bit in the RFCON register is set low the nRF24L01 returns to standby-I mode from both the TX and RX modes.